bmoon916/lol-mysql-database/README.md

 LOL MSI 2022 MySQL database

 What is LOL?
 League of legends(LOL) is a video game, which pin two groups of five people with their own roles against each other in an arena.
-The map of the game has three lanes that go through the map, and is divided into two territories.
-The game doesn't end until one team destroys the others Nexus.
+The map of the game has three lanes that go through the map with the space between the lanes being called jungle, and is divided into two territories.
+The two territories are called blue side and red side, in sports terms, Blue side would be home and Red side would be away.
+The sides are also color coded in blue and red in the game to make a distinction between the two sides.
+The teams need to fight to reach each others nexus because the game doesn't end until one team destroys the others Nexus.
 To have a better understanding of the game visit: https://www.leagueoflegends.com/en-us/how-to-play/ LOL as an esport event is huge with this year's event reaching 2 million concurrent viewers.

 ![summonersrift](https://github.com/gmod916/lol-mysql-database/blob/main/summonersrift.jpg)